Right of entry

 • refuse or fail to comply with a permit holder’s lawful request to produce or provide access to records or documents

-• intentionally prevent or obstruct a permit holder who is exercising their right to enter a site or premises
+• intentionally hinder or obstruct a permit holder who is exercising their right to enter a site or premises, or otherwise act improperly

 • misrepresent that something they’re doing (or something someone else is doing) is authorised by the right of entry provisions of the Fair Work Act.

-For information on disputes about right of entry, visit Fair Work Commission – Disputes about entry to workplaces.
+Find out more about disputes about right of entry from Fair Work Commission – Disputes about entry to workplaces.

 Related tools and information